-Spring Office Cleaning
+Spring Office Cleaning Checklist: How to Refresh Your Workspace

 Ah, spring—the season of tidying up, decluttering, and cleaning.
 If you’re like most people, spring-cleaning may happen in your kitchen, garage, and closets—but what about your workplace?
 After all, we’re expected to spend quite a few of our waking hours at work, all while staying productive.

 Whether your cubicle, the shared drive, the break room, or even the storage room, someplace in your office is guaranteed to need a good cleaning.
 Spring is a great time to evaluate your space and make some firm decisions about what can stay and what will go.
 The best part?
 You’ll be more excited to show up to work with a cleaner and more focused space.
-A clean area creates room for creativity and productivity.
+A clean desk creates room for creativity and productivity.
 This is not just a myth—a study done by researchers at the Princeton Neuroscience Institute found that the more cluttered space is, the more distracted we become.

 Here are seven areas to concentrate on this season: